4d/4d-for-ios/docs/Data-Formatter-MobileProject.md

 ## Open mobile project

-Go straight to the Labels & Icons section.
-You will see that a new Formatters column is available in the Field Properties :
+Go to Labels & Icons in Sections, you'll see that a new Formatters column is available in the Field Properties:

 ![Data formatter labels icons](assets/data-formatter/data-formatter-labels-icons.png)

-From there you can select specific formats depeding on your needs.
-Let define set Available Credit as a Currency :
+From here, you can select specific formats depeding on your needs.
+Let's define the Available Credit field as a Currency:

 ![Available credit currency](assets/data-formatter/available-credit-currency.png)

-Let's so the same for all other fields :
+Let's do the same process for all of the other fields:

 * Set Current Balance as a **Currency $**
 * Set Percent Used as a **Percentage**